telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 * libguestfs-tools

 The scripts should be copied to */opt/create_ge_images* to share the installation between several users.
-Also the module *osclients.py*, provided in the parent folder, must be copied.
+Also the module *osclients.py*, provided in the utils folder of the project, must be copied.

 Each user must create the folder *~/create_ge_images* and load the environment variables (``OS_USERNAME``, ``OS_PASSWORD``, ``OS_TENANT_NAME``, ``OS_AUTH_URI``) with its